-It is in this second form, which may be considered the pupa of the Barnacle, that the animal quits its free, roving life, and becomes a fixture for the remainder of its days.
+It is in this second form, which may be considered the pupa of the Barnacle, that the animal quits its free roving life, and becomes a fixture for the remainder of its days.
 And this is a most wonderful process; so wonderful, that it would be utterly incredible, but that the researches of Mr. Darwin have proved it incontestably to be the means by which the wisdom of God has ordained that the little Water-flea should be transformed into a stony Acorn Barnacle.

-Having selected a suitable place for fixing its residence, such as those massive rocks which sustain the impetuous billows on our sea-worn coasts, the great projecting antennæ manifest a new and unprecedented function.
+Having selected a suitable place for fixing its residence,-such as those massive rocks which sustain the impetuous billows on our sea-worn coasts,-the great projecting antennæ manifest a new and unprecedented function.
 Glands situated at their base secrete a tenacious glue, which, being poured out in great profusion, cements the whole front of the head to the rock, including and concealing the antennæ themselves.
-The cement rapidly sets under water, and the animal is henceforth immovable.
+The cement rapidly sets under water, and the animal is henceforth immoveable.

 It now moults its skin once more.
-Another great change takes place; the bivalve shell is thrown off, as are also the eyes with their bent supports, and it is seen to be a true Barnacle, though as yet of minute dimensions, and with its valves in a very rudimentary condition.
-It is now the representative of a third type among the Crustacean forms, for it is in effect a Stomapod; such as the Opossum Shrimp (Mysis), for example, with the shield composed of several pieces, stony in texture, on account of the great development of their calcareous element, and so modified in form as to make a low cone, the legs (become the cirri, or what I have above called the "fingers") made to perform their movements backwards instead of forwards, and the whole abdomen reduced to an almost invisible point.
+Another great change takes place; the bivalve shell is thrown off, as are also the eyes with their bent supports, and it is seen to be a true Barnacle, though as yet of minute dimensions and with its valves in a very rudimentary condition.
+It is now the representative of a third type among the Crustacean forms, for it is in effect a Stomapod; such as the Opossum Shrimp (Mysis), for example, with the shield composed of several pieces, stony in texture, on account of the great development of their calcareous element, and so modified in form as to make a low cone, the legs (become the cirri, or what I have above called the "fingers,") made to perform their movements backwards instead of forwards, and the whole abdomen reduced to an almost invisible point.

 Marvellous indeed are these facts.
-If such changes as these, or anything approaching to them, took place in the history of some familiar domestic animal,-if the horse, for instance, were invariably born under the form of a fish, passed through several modifications of this form, imitating the shape of the perch, then the pike, then the eel, by successive castings of its skin; then by another shift appeared as a bird; and then, glueing itself by its forehead to some stone, with its feet in the air, threw off its covering once more, and became a foal, which then gradually grew into a horse; -- or if some veracious traveller, some Livingstone or Barth, were to tell us that such processes were the invariable conditions under which some beast of burden, largely used in the centre of Africa, passed,-should we not think them very wonderful?
-Yet they would not be a whit more wonderful in this supposed case than in the case of the Barnacle, in whose history they are constantly exhibited in millions of individuals, and have been for ages; even in creatures so common that we cannot take a walk beneath our sea-cliffs, without treading on them by hundreds!
+If such changes as these, or anything approaching to them, took place in the history of some familiar domestic animal,-if the horse, for instance, was invariably born under the form of a fish, passed through several modifications of this form, imitating the shape of the perch, then the pike, then the eel, by successive castings of its skin; then by another shift appeared as a bird, and then, glueing itself by its forehead to some stone, with its feet in the air, threw off its covering once more, and became a foal, which then gradually grew into a horse;-or if some veracious traveller, some Livingstone or Barth, were to tell us that such processes were the invariable conditions under which some beast of burden largely used, in the centre of

-^{} From the Greek στόμα (stoma), mouth, and ποῦς (pous), foot.
+1 From the Greek στόμα (stoma) mouth, and ποῦς (pous) foot.
 A name given to those Crustaceans which have proper feet near the mouth.